Johanan bar Nappaha

-Johanan bar Nappaha (יוחנן בר נפחא Yoḥanan bar Nafḥa; alt. sp.
-Napaḥa) (also known simply as Rabbi Yochanan, or as Johanan bar Nafcha) (lived 180-279 CE) was a leading rabbi in the early era of the Talmud.
-He belonged to the second generation of amoraim.
+Johanan bar Nappaha (יוחנן בר נפחא Yoḥanan bar Nafḥa or Napaḥa), also known simply as Rabbi Yochanan or Johanan bar Nafcha (180–279 CE), was a leading rabbi and second-generation Amora during the Talmudic era.

-Johanan's opinion is quoted thousands of times across the Jerusalem and Babylonian Talmuds.
+Johanan's opinions are quoted widely across the Jerusalem and Babylonian Talmuds.
 The compilation of the Jerusalem Talmud is generally ascribed to him.

 Name

 He is generally cited as "Johanan," but sometimes by his cognomen only, which he himself uses once; but he is never cited by both together.

 Opinions vary on whether "bar Nappaha" (literally "son [of the] blacksmith") derives from his father's profession, from the name of his ancestral region, or perhaps represents a physical or psychological quality.

 Biography

 Early years

 Johanan's early years were spent in Sepphoris in the Roman-ruled Galilee (then part of Syria Palaestina province).
 He traced his descent from the tribe of Joseph.
 His father, a blacksmith, died prior to his birth, and his mother died soon after; he was raised by his grandfather in Sepphoris.

 Judah ha-Nasi took the boy under his wing and taught him Torah.
-Due to the disparity in ages, though — Johanan was only fifteen years old when Rabbi Yehudah died — Johanan was not one of Yehuda's prime students; rather, he studied more under Rabbi Yehudah's students.
-It is said that initially he sat seventeen rows behind Rav in the school taught by Rabbi Yehudah Ha-Nasi, and could not comprehend the discussions.
+Due to the disparity in ages, though—Johanan was only fifteen years old when Judah died—Johanan was not one of Judah's prime students; rather, he studied more under Judah's students.
+It is said that initially he sat seventeen rows behind Abba Arikha in the school taught by Judah, and could not comprehend the discussions.
 In later life, Johanan recalled teachings that he had gleaned from the early Sages who moved to Usha.
 Hanina bar Hama taught him homiletic Bible interpretation—except of the books of Proverbs and Ecclesiastes—and probably medicine, in which he became skilled.

 He studied Torah diligently all his life, even selling a field house and an olive shed that he had inherited from his parents in order to be able to devote his time to study.
 As he expressed it, he exchanged the things that God created in six days for the things the delivery of which required forty days.
 After that was spent, he lived a life of poverty.
 For some time, he was compelled to work to support himself.
 But soon he felt impelled to return to his school, where he earned, not without a struggle, the encomiums of his masters.
 At last, owing to the universal homage paid to him, the patriarch accorded him a pension, and soon a lecturer's place was found for him.